JOIN keyword

 When the ON clause is permitted (all except CROSS JOIN), it is possible to join multiple columns.

-For example, the following two tables contain identical column names last_name and first_name:
+For example, the following two tables contain identical column names symbol and side:

 It is possible to add multiple JOIN ON condition: